-Our Cajoma IV is a Phinisi boat: a traditional Indonesia two-masted sailing ship.
+Our Cajoma IV is a Phinisi boat: a traditional Indonesian two-masted sailing ship.

-It was mainly built by the Konjo tribe, a sub-ethnic group of Bugis-Makassar mostly residents at the Bulukumba regency of South Sulawesi.
+Phinisi boats are mainly built by the Konjo tribe, a sub-ethnic group of Bugis-Makassar, mostly residents at the Bulukumba regency of South Sulawesi.
 The first Phinisi ships are built after the example of the Dutch “pinas” (pinnace) introduced to the region by the V.O.C. in the 16th century.